12th October, 2022

-There are 7 formats that are commonly used to give toolbox talks, some are quicker to get started than others, some do the hard work for you, and some need a bit more preparation.
+In this blog post, we'll look at 7 toolbox talk formats including informal chats, safety briefings, handouts, presentations, demonstrations, videos and software.
+Some are quicker to get started than others, some do the hard work for you, and some need a bit of preparation.

-These different formats range in their complexity, from a simple discussion to a more technical solution.
-Some require a bit more preparation than others, while other format types are more interactive.
+These different formats range in their complexity, from a simple discussion to a more technical online solution.
+Some formats require a bit more preparation than others, while other types are more interactive.

 Toolbox talks delivered in the form of an informal chat are:

-In the informal chat example above you can see how straightforward it is to start a toolbox talk in this way, it's as easy as starting a conversation.
+In the informal chat example above you can see how straightforward it is to start a toolbox talk - it's as easy as starting a conversation.
 This type of toolbox talk is simply that, a conversation.

 The advantages of an informal chat are that it is quick and easy to start, and doesn't require much preparation.
 You can talk about a topic that is highly relevant because you can focus on something they are currently doing or about to do.